-Sacrificial BLAM!: Orcini blows himself up with a great big bomb.
+Sacrificial BLAM!: Orcini blows himself up with a bomb.
+A great big bomb!

 Adventures in subtitling: When Davros says “You are a fool, Jobel.
 I have offered you immortality, but you are content to play with the bodies of the dead, so you will join THEIR NUMBER!”, the DVD subtitles suggests he’s saying “you will join THE DOCTOR!”.
 Now there’s a thought; Jobel as a companion.
 Yeesh.
 Now I’m the one who’s quite aggrieved.